Dongfang1021/SingleCell/README.md

 The number of cells detected, the mean reads per cell and the median genes detected per cell are prominently displayed near the top of the page.

+**Valid barcode**
+barcode rate in whitelist
+add more info
+**Valid UMI**
+add more info
+UMI
+**Sequencing Saturation**

 The Barcode Rank Plot under the "Cells" dashboard show the distribution of barcode counts and which barcodes were inferred to be associated with cells.
 The y-axis is the number of UMI mapped to each barcode and the x-axis is the nunber of barcodes below that value.
 A steep drop-off is indicative of good separation between the cell-associated barcodes and the barcodes associated with empty paritions.
-Barcodeds can be determined to be cell-associated based on their UMI count or by their RNA fprofiles, therefore some regions of the graph can contain both cell-associated and background-associated barcodes.
+Barcodeds can be determined to be cell-associated based on their UMI count or by their RNA profiles, therefore some regions of the graph can contain both cell-associated and background-associated barcodes.
 The color of the graph represents the local density of barcodes that are cell-associated.

 Analysis View
 The automated secondary analysis results can be viewed by clicking "Analysis" in the top left corner.
 The secondary analysis provides the followings: